pdziegielewski-lab/pdziegielewski-lab.github.io/content/en/contact/index.md

     content:
       title: Contact
       text: |-
-            If you have any questions or see room for collaboration, please feel free to contact me.
+            If you have any questions or see collaboration opportunity, please feel free to contact me.
       email: przemyslaw.dziegielewski@pw.edu.pl
       phone: +48 22 2348231
       address: